Julianna Pena

 Julianna Peña Bio

-Julianna Peña is an American professional mixed martial artist born on August 19, 1989, in Spokane, Washington.
-She competes in the women’s Bantamweight division of the Ultimate Fighting Championship (UFC) and is recognized as the first woman to win The Ultimate Fighter.
-Peña has held the UFC Women’s Bantamweight Championship twice and is a prominent figure in women’s MMA as of 2025.
+Julianna Peña, born on August 19, 1989, in Spokane, Washington, is an American professional mixed martial artist who competes in the women’s Bantamweight division of the Ultimate Fighting Championship (UFC).
+She is recognized as the first woman to win The Ultimate Fighter and as a former two-time UFC Women’s Bantamweight Champion.
+Fighting out of Chicago, Illinois, she represents SikJitsu and is widely known by her ring name, The Venezuelan Vixen.

 Early Life and Background